jianfch/stable-ts/README.md

 - `transcribe()` returns a `WhisperResult` object which can be converted to `dict` with `.to_dict()`. e.g `result.to_dict()`

 ### Regrouping Words
-Stable-ts has a preset for regrouping word into different segments.
+Stable-ts has a preset for regrouping words into different into segments with more natural boundaries.
 This preset is enabled by `regroup=True`.
 But there are other built-in regrouping methods that allow you to customize the regrouping logic.
 This preset is just a predefined a combination of those methods.

 https://user-images.githubusercontent.com/28970749/226140262-da2d2bfa-4a8c-4f72-909a-0e1c1ad8ddaa.mp4